-When it comes to battling unwanted areas of fat, today’s plastic surgery patients have an exciting, if overwhelming, array of options.
-CoolSculpting, liposuction, and tummy tuck in my Toronto-area office are the “big 3” procedures for body contouring, but they each work in very different ways and address very different areas of the body.
-In this blog post, I’ll take a look at what—and who—each of them is right for.
+When it comes to battling unwanted areas of fat, women and men have an exciting, if overwhelming, array of options.
+CoolSculpting, liposuction, and tummy tuck in my Toronto-area office are the “big 3” procedures for body contouring.
+But they work in very different ways and address different concerns.
+In this blog post, I’ll take a look at what—and who—each is right for.

 This 36-year-old woman underwent liposuction with Dr. Weinberg and is pictured before and 4 months after surgery.